tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 The AR gene family is between the first and second double underscore (CMY_Bla) and the variant is between the second and third double underscore (CMY-37).
 The first number (92) is a unique identifier for each AR gene group.
 The last number (402) is a unique identifier for each single variant.
 The other information in the header (right of the space) is ignored by SSTAR and not shown in this manual example.

-Users who want to use different AR databases (ResFinder or custom databases) need to make sure the headers have the exact same structure as the SRST ARG-ANNOT header format.
+Users who want to use different AR databases (ResFinder or custom databases) need to make sure the headers have the exact same structure as the SRST2 header format.

 ## Running SSTAR
 SSTAR contains an easy interface with currently only four buttons.
 The top two buttons are for uploading the genome assembly file and the AR gene database file.
 Both files need to be in FASTA format.